Skip to main content

 Footnotes

-[1] Certified practice registered nurses may also make a diagnosis of a disease, disorder or condition that is within the autonomous scope of the nurse's certified practice designation and the nurse's individual competence.
+[3] Certified registered psychiatric nurses may also make a diagnosis of a disease, disorder or condition that is within the autonomous scope of the nurse's certification and the nurse's individual competence.

-[2] Reasonable refers to the common understanding that registrants of the nursing profession would have as to what is appropriate in the situation.
+[4] Reasonable refers to the common understanding that licensees of the psychiatric nursing profession would have as to what is appropriate in the situation.

 Need help or support?